dungnguyenn1987/-cypress-automation-framework-knowledge/README.md

   // Find the el with id 'some-link' .get('#some-link')

-  .then(($myElement) => { //When the previous command cy.get('button') resolves, it will call your callback function with the yielded subject as the first argument.
+  .then(($myElement) => { //When the previous command cy.get() resolves, it will call your callback function with the yielded subject as the first argument.

     // grab its href property
     const href = $myElement.prop('href')